 Grouping sheets can visually aggregate data together and make it easier to see related information.

-Grouping sheets in Google Sheets enhances organization and efficiency.
-Sourcetable makes answering these questions easy.
+Grouping sheets in Google Sheets enhances organization and efficiency, but it can be tedious and time-consuming.